Francis Goold Morony Stoney

 Francis Goold Morony Stoney (5 April 1837 – 7 August 1897) was a Victorian era Irish engineer, noted for his work on sluice design.

 Early life and education

-Francis Goold Morony Stoney was born on 5 April 1837 at Arran Hill (sometimes Arranhill), County Tipperary, the son of Thomas George Stoney, a Justice of the peace.
+Francis Goold Morony Stoney was born on 5 April 1837 at Arran Hill (sometimes Arranhill), County Tipperary, the son of Thomas George Stoney, a Justice of the peace and his wife, Anna Henrietta Waller.
+He had 7 siblings including the engineer, Edward Waller Stoney, through whom Stoney was a granduncle of Alan Turing.
 He was educated at Queen's College in Belfast before being articled to John Macneill, a railway engineer.